Skip to content

 Can I use any of the runtimes listed in Accepted values?

 You might not have access to all of the available runtimes.
-For example, Community Edition Organizations can only use the "tiny" runtime.
-You can see the runtimes available to your Organization in the Runtime Configuration section of Organization Settings.
+For example, Community Edition Organizations can only use the Tiny runtime.
+You can see the runtimes available to your Organization within the Start a Notebook dropdown in Wherobots Cloud.

 Parameter Type Description Accepted values